 Manufacturer: MSI | Price: $27.12 (INR 1,985)

-The MSI Clutch is a very simple, straightforward mouse that is built like a tank from the ground up.
-You can change DPI on the fly and the mouse has an adjustable weight system as well.
+The MSI Clutch is a simple, straightforward mouse built like a tank from the ground up.
+You can change DPI on the fly, and the mouse also has an adjustable weight system.

 You can get the MSI Clutch GM08 here